texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Driving Records Public In Texas?

 Under Texas Transportation Code Chapter 730, driving records are not public records.
-However, the records can be accessed by anyone who has obtained the written consent of the person who is the subject of the record.
+However, records may be accessed by anyone who has obtained the written consent of the person who is the subject of the record.

-The Department of Public Safety may also disclose the records if the requester indicates that the use of personal information will be limited strictly to:
+The Department of Public Safety may also disclose the records if the requester indicates that the use of personal information may be limited strictly to:

 • Use by or on behalf of a government agency